tarwn/lessthandot-hugo/blogs/content/posts/2011-04-09-observing-optimize-for-ad-hoc.md

 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt; mso-layout-grid-align: none;">
   <span style="font-family: &amp;amp; font-size: 8pt; mso-no-proof: yes;">Buffer Free Pages climbing from .7 million to 1.1 million.
-I thought I would see Buffer Free Pages go through the roof, but I’m guessing that data cache stepped in and took over what had become available.</span>
+I thought I would see Buffer Free Pages go through the roof, but I'm guessing that data cache stepped in and took over what had become available.</span>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt; mso-layout-grid-align: none;">